Convergent and Efficient Deep Q Network Algorithm: Additional experimental results

-and therefore the convergence is obtained.
-In practice, an iteration step of the target networks is done by first setting $\theta$ to be equal to $\tilde{\theta}_{i}$, then doing $N_{\tilde{\theta}}$ iterations of gradient descent on $\theta$ minimizing $L_{\textit{CDQN}}(\theta;\tilde{\theta}_{i})$ or $L_{\textit{DQN}}(\theta;\tilde{\theta}_{i})$, and finally using $\theta$ as the next target network $\tilde{\theta}_{i+1}$. $N_{\tilde{\theta}}$ is often referred to as the update period of the target network.
+As C-DQN has a better convergence property, it allows for shorter update periods of the target network.
+Specifically, convergence of C-DQN is obtained as long as the loss decreases during the optimization process after an update of the target network.
+One period of the update of the target network consists of $N_{\tilde{\theta}}$ iterations of gradient descent on $\theta$ minimizing $L_{\textit{CDQN}}(\theta;\tilde{\theta}_{i})$ or $L_{\textit{DQN}}(\theta;\tilde{\theta}_{i})$ with the target network $\tilde{\theta}_{i}$, and then using $\theta$ as the next target network $\tilde{\theta}_{i+1}$, where $N_{\tilde{\theta}}$ represents the update period of the target network.
 In previous works on DQN, $N_{\tilde{\theta}}$ is set to be $2000$ or $2500$ \citep{RainbowDQN, DQN}, and DQN may experience instability for a too small $N_{\tilde{\theta}}$.
-However, we empirically find that for many of the tasks in \textit{Atari 2600}, $N_{\tilde{\theta}}$ can be reduced to $200$ or even $20$ without any instability for C-DQN.
-Therefore, we see that C-DQN requires less fine tuning on the hyperparameter $N_{\tilde{\theta}}$ compared with DQN.
-As examples, the experimental results on \textit{Space Invaders} and \textit{Hero} are shown in Fig.~\ref{target network update period}, using the experimental settings in Sec.~5.1.
+However, we empirically find that for many tasks in \textit{Atari 2600}, $N_{\tilde{\theta}}$ can be reduced to $200$ or even $20$ without instability for C-DQN.
+Therefore, we find that C-DQN requires less fine tuning on the hyperparameter $N_{\tilde{\theta}}$ compared with DQN.
+The experimental results on \textit{Space Invaders} and \textit{Hero} are shown in Fig.~\ref{target network update period}, using the experimental settings in Sec.~5.1.
 We see that C-DQN has a generally higher performance compared to DQN when $N_{\tilde{\theta}}$ becomes small, and the performance of DQN is sometimes unstable and is sensitive to the value of $N_{\tilde{\theta}}$.